 Preschools and primary schools

 Young children are naturally curious.
-They love learning about how stuff work and get a real buzz out of being helpful.
-Our preschool and primary school programs actively encourage the children’s curiosity and encourage them to participate in household and school waste and recycling efforts.
-We also teach them how to make the right choices not only in dealing with waste, but also in preventing it in the first place.
+They love learning about how stuff works and get a real buzz out of being helpful.
+Our preschool and primary school programs actively encourage a child’s curiosity and encourage them to participate in household and school waste and recycling efforts.
+We also show them not only how to make the right choices when it comes to waste, but how to prevent waste in the first place.